-2.11.
-Program Coordinator There must be a program coordinator. ^(Core)
+- 2.11.
+Program Coordinator

-- 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
-At a minimum, the program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program. ^(Core)
+There must be a program coordinator.
+(Core) - 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - 2.11.b.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+Additional administrative support must be provided based on the program size as follows: (Core)